PavanKumar1127/Java-Programming-Course/README.md

 - Basic GUI Programming with Swing

 ## Learning Resources:
-Throughout the course, I'll be referencing the "Java Programming for Beginners" book by [Author Name].
+Throughout the course, I'll be referencing the "Java Programming for Beginners" book and Playlists from https://www.youtube.com/@KunalKushwaha and https://www.youtube.com/@TheAdityaVerma .
 Feel free to follow along!

 ## Code Samples and Projects:
 Get ready for hands-on coding!
 We'll be working on mini-projects to reinforce learning and practical application of Java concepts.